 The Senior Research Project is a library-based research project that you complete in one semester.

 Whether you choose the Senior Research Project or the Scholar's Thesis I & II option, you need to select a faculty mentor for your project who has the appropriate research background and interests to best help you shape your research project.
-Please talk with your faculty advisor or one of the Program Co-Directors about who would be the ideal faculty mentor for your project.
+Please talk with your faculty advisor about who would be the ideal faculty mentor for your project.
 Before you can enroll in the course, you will need to fill out this Senior Research form.

 Choose any course in ANTH or SOCI.